-treatment is to slow down the loss of skin pigmentation.
+The cause is unknown and the treatment goal is to slow down the loss of skin pigmentation.
 The white skin patches can spontaneously clear for no known reason.
 The condition is not contagious or harmful in healthy individuals.
-It can spread in a limited number of cases.
+It can spread to other parts of the body in a limited number of cases.

-About one out of a hundred people in the US has vitiligo.
+About one out of a hundred people in the United States has vitiligo.
 What exactly causes vitiligo is unclear, but it appears to be linked to an autoimmune process of destruction of melanocytes, which are cells that produce the brown pigment in the skin.
 The skin problem is also associated with other autoimmune disorders such as hyperthyroidism, pernicious anemia, and Addison’s disease.
 A hereditary factor may be involved because some have reported that there is an increased incidence within families.

 The sudden or gradual appearance of irregularly shaped white skin spots or patches in the face, arms, hands, other exposed body parts and even the genitals are characteristic of vitiligo.
 The doctor may ask about a family history of any autoimmune disorder, a previous history of skin sensitivity or sunburn, premature hair graying, and physical or emotional stress.

 A Woods lamp may be used to show the white patches of skin that glow under the handheld ultraviolet light.
 Blood tests may be done to look for signs of autoimmune disease such as autoantibodies or thyroid dysfunction.
 A skin biopsy may also be helpful in ruling out other disorders such as melanoma (skin cancer).

 Vitiligo is associated with thyroid disease (30% of cases) and Diabetes (5%).

 Conditions that need to be ruled out when diagnosing Vitiligo include:

 - Chemical leukoderma